containernetworking/cni/SPEC.md

 [appc-github]: https://github.com/appc/spec
 [docker]: https://docker.com

 This document aims to specify the interface between "runtimes" and "plugins".
-Whilst there are certain well known fields, runtimes may wish to pass additional information to plugins to.
+Whilst there are certain well known fields, runtimes may wish to pass additional information to plugins.
 These extentions are not part of this specification but are documented as [conventions](CONVENTIONS.md).

 ## General considerations